Gilles Simon

-Gilles Simon ([ʒil si.mɔ̃]; born 27 December 1984) is a French former professional tennis player.
-He had a career-high ATP singles ranking of world No. 6 attained on 5 January 2009.
-He turned professional in 2002 and won 14 singles titles on the ATP Tour.
+Gilles Simon ([ʒil si.mɔ̃]; born 27 December 1984) is a French former tennis player.
+He turned professional in 2002 and won fourteen singles titles on the ATP Tour, and attained a career-high ATP singles ranking of No. 6, on 5 January 2009.

 Personal life

 Gilles Simon was born in Nice but grew up in Fontenay-sous-Bois, outside Paris.
 His nickname is "Gilou".
 His mother is a doctor.
 His father works for an insurance company.
 Gilles has a brother.

 Supported by his parents, he started playing tennis at the age of six.
 Owing to a growth delay that runs in the family, he was shorter than most children of his age during his early teenage years.
 This is the reason he cites Michael Chang as a major influence, as his comparatively small frame proved that size was not the only factor in playing tennis.

 Simon and his wife have two sons, born in 2010 and 2013.

-Simon has admitted to liking to play video games, especially Virtua Tennis, as a hobby.

 Career

-Early career: 2002–2005
+2002–2005

 Simon began his professional tennis career in the summer of 2002, competing at multiple Futures tournaments in France before playing in tournaments outside the country of his birth.
 His first Futures title came in Lisbon, Portugal, in June 2003, and he reached the quarterfinals of three other tournaments.
 He then captured his second title in Jamaica in September.
 During 2004, he saw three wins in France and another in Algeria.

-Simon made his ATP tour debut in Metz, France in October 2004 as a 19-year-old.
+Simon made his ATP Tour debut in Metz, France in October 2004 as a 19-year-old.